Life insurance underwriting: What to expect

 Get a quick, no-obligation life insurance quote.

 Based on the risk assessment, the underwriter will either approve or reject the applicant for coverage and – if approved – determine how much coverage and at what price.
 As one might imagine, the more risk the insurance company must assume, the more expensive the policy will be.
 In simplest terms - all things being equal - a 50-year-old smoker with medical issues can expect to pay higher premiums than a 30-year-old non-smoker in good health.
 And the riskiest applicants may have trouble getting approved at all.
 That is why it's important to be familiar with the life insurance underwriting process before submitting an application for coverage.
-If you know what to expect during the application and medical exam, you can save time, reduce stress and – with a little bit of preparation and forethought –even increase your chances of getting approved for the level of coverage you want at an affordable rate.
+If you know what to expect during the application and medical exam, you can help save time, reduce stress and – with a little bit of preparation and forethought – may even increase your chances of getting approved for the level of coverage you want at cost-effective rate.

-Traditional underwriting or fluidless underwriting?
+Traditional underwriting or fluid less underwriting?

 Traditional underwriting generally involves the completion of both a life insurance application and a health exam that may include collecting a blood or urine sample.
 That said, some insurers offer what is known as “fluidless underwriting” or "accelerated underwriting”.
-As the term implies, this process streamlines underwriting by eliminating the exam and collection of blood and/or urine samples.
+As the term implies, this process helps to streamline underwriting by eliminating the exam and collection of blood and/or urine samples.
 Instead, it uses technologies such as algorithms and mortality modeling to determine the applicant's risk profile.
 Fluidless underwriting is not available from all insurance companies or for every type of policy.
 Also, applicants must typically be in good health and under the age of 60 to qualify.

 The application and underwriting process

-As noted, most applicants will be required to complete a life insurance application and a health exam.
+Though different life insurance policies have varying requirements during the application and underwriting process, most applicants will be required to complete a life insurance application and a health exam.
 In addition, you will probably have to sign HIPAA-compliant and other consent forms giving the insurance underwriter permission to access your medical records and prescription history, driving record, credit history, public records, and financial statements.
 The insurance company will access some or all of this data during their underwriting, and it's important to be as honest in your disclosures as possible.
 Misstatements – whether purposeful or accidental – may not only jeopardize your ability to get approved for coverage, but in some cases, they could also render your insurance policy void in the event of your death.

 Your life insurance application